 Gausler also played a role in organizing the Menninger Band.
 Initially led by William H. H. Menninger in connection with the Jordan Artillerists, the ensemble would ultimately survive and be transformed into the Allentown Band.

 A Looming Civil War

-Although he would ultimately be forced by a sudden flood to close his lumber business, Gausler had become so respected for his military leadership skills that he was next appointed in mid-April 1861 to serve as Captain of a newly formed military unit, Company I, 1st Regiment, Pennsylvania Infantry.
+Captain Gausler, who had become so respected for his military leadership skills by the time of Lincoln’s visit, was next appointed to serve as captain of a newly formed military unit—Company I, 1st Regiment, Pennsylvania Infantry.

 Combining Gausler’s Jordan Artillerists with the men from the Allen Rifles, Company I was hastily mustered into service at Camp Curtin, Harrisburg, Dauphin County on 20 April 1861 as part of the brand new 1st Regiment, which had been established on 13 April 1861 by the citizenry of Lehigh and Northampton counties in the face of rising tensions between America’s North and South.

 Gausler’s surname would frequently be misspelled throughout the Civil War as “Gansler” in both Adjutant General records and press coverage of his wartime service.